storj/docs/code/persistentstorage/Metainfo Invariants.md

 **Data in metainfo can change at any time.**

+When this document talks about ordering changes, then it implies that they are flushed and committed to the database and not part of a transaction.

 ## Update and Delete data you know.

 When deleting or updating data, we always need to provide the "original data" we started the operation with and use `CompareAndSwap` either directly or indirectly.